fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5a.md

 }
 ```

-If the first statement evaluates to false, or is [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy), the second statement (generating the form) is not executed at all.
+If the first statement evaluates to false or is [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy), the second statement (generating the form) is not executed at all.

 We can make this even more straightforward by using the [conditional operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator):